giulioturrisi/IsaacGymEnvs-DIY-Robots/README.md

 ## How to start the learning
 1. Download [IsaacGym](https://github.com/NVIDIA-Omniverse/IsaacGymEnvs

-2. Copy the URDF in the assets folder in IsaacGymEnvs/assets
+2. Copy the URDF file contained in the assets folder in IsaacGymEnvs/assets

-3. Copy the ```Twip.yaml``` in the folder in IsaacGymEnvs/isaacgymenvs/cfg/task
+3. Copy ```Twip.yaml``` in the folder in IsaacGymEnvs/isaacgymenvs/cfg/task

-4. Copy the ```TwipPPO.yaml``` in the folder in IsaacGymEnvs/isaacgymenvs/cfg/train
+4. Copy ```TwipPPO.yaml``` in the folder in IsaacGymEnvs/isaacgymenvs/cfg/train

-5. Copy the ```twip.py``` in the assets folder in IsaacGymEnvs/isaacgymenvs/task
+5. Copy ```twip.py``` in the assets folder in IsaacGymEnvs/isaacgymenvs/task

 6. run ```python train.py task=Twip```